KaylaGold/LIRI-Node-App-/README.md

 # LIRI-Node-App

-#LIRI-Bot
+# LIRI-Bot #

 LIRI-Bot is a command line node app that takes in parameters and gives you back data.
 This app is similar to iPhone's SIRI.
 The difference is that SIRI is a Speech Interpretation and Recognition Interface, and LIRI is a Language Interpretation and Recognition Interface.

-Technologies Used:
+## Technologies Used: ##

-Node.js

-JavaScript.
+**Node.js**

+**JavaScript.**

-LIRI uses the following commands:
+## LIRI uses the following commands: ##

-my-tweets

-spotify-this-song

-movie-this

-do-what-it-says
+    *my-tweets*

+    *spotify-this-song*

+    *movie-this*

+    *do-what-it-says*

-Node npm packages:
+## Node npm packages: ##

-Twitter: An asynchronous client library for the Twitter REST and Streaming API's.
+[Twitter](http://https://www.npmjs.com/package/twitter "Twitter"): An asynchronous client library for the Twitter REST and Streaming API's.

-Node-Spotify-API: A simple to use API library for the Spotify REST API.
+[Node-Spotify-API](http://www.npmjs.com/package/node-spotify-api "Node-Spotify-API"): A simple to use API library for the Spotify REST API.

-Request: Designed to be the simplest way possible to make http calls.
+[Request](http://www.npmjs.com/package/request "Request"): Designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.

-DotEnv: A zero-dependency module that loads environment variables from a .env file into process.env.
+[DotEnv](http://www.npmjs.com/package/dotenv "DotEnv"): A zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

-How to Use LIRI-Bot:
+## How to Use LIRI-Bot:  ##

-Step 1: Use command: node liri.js my-tweets
+### Step 1: Use command: `node liri.js my-tweets`  ###

-*This will show your last 20 tweets and when they were created at in your terminal/bash window.
+*This will show your last 20 tweets and when they were created in your terminal/bash window.

-Step 2: Use command: node liri.js spotify-this-song '<song name here>'
+### Step 2: Use command: `node liri.js spotify-this-song '<song name here>' ` ###
 *This will show the following information about the song in your terminal/bash window:

+- Artist(s)
+- The song's name
+- A preview link of the song from Spotify
+- The album that the song is from

+**If no song is provided then your program will default to "The Sign" by Ace of Base.

+### Step 3: Use command: `node liri.js movie-this '<movie name here>' `  ###
+*This will output the following information to your terminal/bash window:

+- Title of the movie.
+- Year the movie came out.
+- IMDB Rating of the movie.
+- Rotten Tomatoes Rating of the movie.
+- Country where the movie was produced.
+- Language of the movie.
+- Plot of the movie.
+- Actors in the movie.

+*If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+### Step 4: Use command: `node liri.js do-what-it-says` ###
+*LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.